tjbree/MERN-iRestaurant/README.md

 # Welcome to iRestaurant

-This application is built using MERN stack, and deployed on Heroku.
+This application is built using MERN stack, and it's deployed on Heroku.

 It consumes the RESTful API provided by Zomato to receive data of the restaurants.